merttertip/merttertip/README.md

 - 🤝 I am open to job offers.

-- 💬Ask me about anything
+- 💬Ask me about anything.

 - 📫 How to reach me **merttertip22@gmail.com**

-- ⚡ I am passionate about developing myself in a versatile manner in the software world. **⚡ I am passionate about developing myself in a versatile manner in the software world.**
+- ⚡ I am passionate about developing myself in a versatile manner in the software world.

 <h3 align="left">Connect with me:</h3>
 <p align="left">